cherrynoize/set-light/README.md

 ## Usage

+    Usage:
       set-light [OPTION] [VALUE]

+    Description:
       Sets backlight brightness value.
-Add `r` to use percentage (relative) values rather than absolute. `a` means absolute and is the default value.
+Add \`r\` to use percentage (relative) values rather than absolute. \`a\` means absolute and is the default value.

       set-light only supports a single option before VALUE.
 Do not separate command line arguments into multiple options.

       Returns current brightness if called with no arguments.

+    Options:
       -m               set minimum value
       -M               set maximum value
       -d[r|a] VALUE    decrease by VALUE
       -u[r|a] VALUE    increase by VALUE
       -[s][r|a] VALUE  set VALUE (default option)
       -v | --version   print version
       -h | --help      show this help message

     Examples:
       # set maximum brightness
       set-light -M
       # decrease brightness by 15
       set-light -d 15
       # increase brightness by 5%
       set-light -ur 5
       # set brightness to half
       set-light -r 50

 ## WM integration